-- Business Rates Retention Scheme 2018/19 was the sixth year of the new regime for collecting National Non Domestic Rates (NNDR).
+- Business Rates Retention Scheme 2019/20 was the seventh year of the new regime for collecting National Non Domestic Rates (NNDR).
 Income being shared between central government, the Council, Staffordshire County Council, Staffordshire Commissioner Fire and Rescue Service and the Stoke on Trent and Staffordshire Business Rates Pool.
-This regime carries the following financial risks for the Council: - Failure to collect business rates income in accordance with the "Start-Up" funding assessment; - o Failure to collect business rates billed; - o Reduced business rates collectable as a result of appeals. - Delays in new developments
+For 2019/20 the Council was part of a 75% Business rates pilot.
+The Business rates regime carries the following financial risks for the Council: - Failure to collect business rates income in accordance with the "Start-Up" funding assessment; - o Failure to collect business rates billed; - o Reduced business rates collectable as a result of appeals. - Delays in new developments